 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definition of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer

+Non-accelerated filer

-Large accelerated filer [] Accelerated filer [ ] Non-accelerated filer Smaller reporting company [X] (Do not check if a smaller reporting company) onunci reporting company []
+(Do not check if a smaller reporting company)

+Accelerated filer Smaller reporting company

 CALCULATION OF REGISTRATION FEE